srushti-714/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/08-Implement Azure Functions.md

     ![Screenshot of a trace information log resulting from running the function inside the function editor in Azure portal.](../images/0709.png) -->

    > **Congratulations** on completing the task!
 Now, it's time to validate it.
 Here are the steps:
-   > - Click the (...) icon located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
+   > - Click Lab Validation tab located at the upper right corner of the lab guide section and navigate to the Lab Validation tab.
-   > - Hit the Validate button for the corresponding task.If you receive a success message, you can proceed to the next task.
+   > - Hit the Validate button for the corresponding task.
-   > - If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+   > - If you receive a success message, you can proceed to the next task.
+If not, carefully read the error message and retry the step, following the instructions in the lab guide.
    > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

 1. Select the **Resources** tab, then in actions select deallocate for deallocated the VM, it will be Cost effective.

+### Review
+In this lab, you have completed:
+- Create a Function app
+- Create a HTTP triggered function and test

 ## You have successfully completed this lab.